Associated Money (only applicable to RPg students admitted in or before the 2021/22 cohort)

 4. publication expenses (such as editing charges or page charges) if they are the first, second or corresponding author.

-2. a keyboard and a mouse or one set of accessories that can be used to drive the computer device.
+2. a keyboard and a mouse or one set of accessories that can be used to drive the computer device;

 All purchases of computer and related equipment should be completed at least 3 months before thesis submission.

-4. Activities that are beneficial to the research of these students but do NOT generate quantifiable outcome: for example, study trips, short courses, seminars, workshops, tutorials in conferences, etc., only the registration fees will be supported.
-Expenses on transportation, lodging, meals, etc., will NOT be supported by Associated Money unless the Chief Supervisor provide strong justification that the activities attended by the RPg students can generate quantifiable contribution to their research.
+• Expenses on transportation, lodging, meals, etc., will NOT be supported by the Associated Money unless the Chief Supervisor provides strong justification that the activities attended by the RPg student can generate quantifiable contribution to his/her research.

-5. The Associated Money should not be used to support non-research related activities including:
+6. The Associated Money should not be used to support non-research related activities including:

 1. honorarium, hotel accommodation and travelling expenses of guest external examiners/guest speakers;